Build and handling

 - Polycarbonate construction

-It is the first Nikon SLR to be built using a monocoque construction, which means its shell is made from one single piece of material.
-This should make the camera stronger and because Nikon has used Teijin's Sereebo CFRTP (a type of polycarbonate) for its construction, it is also lighter than the D5200, at 480g.
+The D5300 is the first Nikon DSLR to be built using a monocoque construction, which means its shell is made from one single piece of material.
+This should make the camera stronger and because Nikon has used Teijin's Sereebo CFRTP (a type of polycarbonate) for its construction, it only weighs 480g.

 Though it doesn't exactly have the tank-like feel of the Nikon D4, the D5300 certainly feels well-made and solid enough in your hand.

 The navigation control, however, feels a little more lightweight and slightly cheaper than the D5200's, and considerably less robust than the Nikon D610's.
 It clicks at a slightly higher pitch than either camera, which is likely to be the result of the new materials.

 Conversely, the control dial above the thumb rest on the back of the D5300 has a slightly more positive feel and is quieter in operation than the one on the D5200.

 Apart from a few extra holes for the stereo mic above the viewfinder and the GPS and Wi-Fi icons, the top plate of the D5300 looks just the same as the D5200's.
 There's still a large mode dial with all the usual PASM options and automatic options along with the Scene Effects modes.